 Street vendors are repressed for selling on the street, while state-owned companies distribute dividends even at a loss.
-In Brazil, the law is used to punish the weak and protect the strong — a selective legality...
+In Brazil, the law is used to punish the weak and protect the strong—a selective legality that...

-Consumer protection legislation, sold as citizen protection, has become an instrument of economic coercion, protection of elites and blocking of innovation.
-The discourse of viroprotection...
+Consumer protection legislation, marketed as citizen protection, has become an instrument of economic coercion, elite protection, and a stifling of innovation.
+The discourse of protection has become a weapon against...

-The government injects billions in incentives for privileged sectors, but the citizens are the ones who foot the bill: inflation, debt and loss of purchasing power.
-Understand why subsidies are a weapon...
+The government injects billions into incentives for privileged sectors, but the citizens foot the bill: inflation, debt, and loss of purchasing power.
+Understand why subsidies are a trap...

 State protectionism created shortages, raised prices and encouraged piracy and smuggling.
 A model that is still being repeated — with new masks. ...